nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/amazon-s3-online-storage.md

 &nbsp;

-If you are using an S3 compatible storage service, then you will most likely also need to set the endpoint parameter in `nuxeo.conf`
+If you are using an S3 compatible storage service, then you will most likely also need to set the endpoint parameter in `nuxeo.conf` and you may want (depending on the service vendor, check their documentation) to configure connections to use path-style access for the bucket name:

 ```
 nuxeo.s3storage.endpoint=hostname
+nuxeo.s3storage.pathstyleaccess=true
 ```

 If you installed the bundle JAR manually instead of using the Nuxeo Package you will also need: